CiscoPSIRT/openVulnAPI/openVulnQuery/InstallationIssueSolutions.md

-# Troubleshoot openVulnQuery Installation Issues #
+# Troubleshooting openVulnQuery Installation Issues #

 This page is dedicated to resolving common installation issue encountered during installation of openVulnQuery.